cornell-zhang/catalyst2018/lab1/README.md

     </font>
 </figure>

-*Sign-Off Milestone*: Once you have wired everything up, have an instructor verify that things are connected correctly; then the instructor will demonstrate how to plug in the barrel connector, test the circuit, and turn the board on/off using the switch on the breadboard power supply.
+*Sign-Off Milestone*: Once you have wired everything up, have an instructor verify that the components are connected correctly; then the instructor will demonstrate how to plug in the barrel connector, test the circuit, and turn the board on/off using the switch on the breadboard power supply.
 Try putting the LED in both directions.

 *Critical Thinking Questions*: What do you think would happen if we used a resistor with higher resistance?
 This would be equivalent to using an even narrower pipe in our water circuit analogy.
 What do you think would happen if we used a resistor with lower resistance?
 What would happen if we put two resistors in series or in parallel?

 #### Part1.B Experiment with Inverters
 Wire up an inverter circuit using both a PMOS and NMOS transistor.
-Notice that we have already provided you with the PMOS and NMOS transistors that are wired up to VDD and GND respectively.
+Notice that we have already provided you with the PMOS and NMOS transistors that are wired up to VDD(+) and GND(-) respectively.
 You will have to use a digital input switch to send a digital signal to your inverter and a digital output switch to receive the digital signal that your inverter produces.
 You may refer Figures 5 and 6 below, which show both the circuit diagram for the inverter and how it should be implemented on the breadboard, respectively.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/InverterCircuit.png" target="_blank">Link to image of inverter circuit</a>